Comparing Danimer Scientific (DNMR) and Its Competitors

 Danimer Scientific (NYSE: DNMR) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it contrast to its competitors?
-We will compare Danimer Scientific to similar companies based on the strength of its profitability, dividends, earnings, institutional ownership, risk, analyst recommendations and valuation.
+We will compare Danimer Scientific to similar companies based on the strength of its profitability, earnings, dividends, risk, analyst recommendations, institutional ownership and valuation.

-39.1% of Danimer Scientific shares are owned by institutional investors.
-Comparatively, 85.1% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
-1.4% of shares of all “Plastics materials & resins” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+39.1% of Danimer Scientific shares are held by institutional investors.
+Comparatively, 85.1% of shares of all “Plastics materials & resins” companies are held by institutional investors.
+1.5% of shares of all “Plastics materials & resins” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for Danimer Scientific and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Danimer Scientific and its competitors, as provided by MarketBeat.com.

 |Sell Ratings